Hemanthjenneripu/project5/README.md

 - Interactive and responsive UI.
 - Has many graphical and visual innovative effects.
 - Have an aesthetically pleasing visual design and architecture.
-- Has collection of many web pages including Home, About , services, chatbot, dog topics and pet related information etc.
+- Has collection of many web pages including Home, About , services, Healthbot, dog topics and pet related information etc.
 - User can know about pet information through this website.
 -  Included the feedback Survey form to increase the scope of improvement
-- we also provide chatbot for more information
+- we also provide healthbot for more information

 ## Screenshots